 As you are estimating the size of your dog, you may wonder when they are going to be done growing.

 You will find that the Goldendoodle will have a special type of growing.
-The Golden Retriever parent is going to have a slower rate at growing tall compared to the Poodle, but they do happen to fill out more quickly.
+The Golden Retriever parent is going to have a slower rate of growing tall compared to the Poodle parent breed, but they do happen to fill out more quickly.

 This can change the way that your Goldendoodle is going to grow depending on which parent they tend to get their genes from.

-If you are worried about the growth of your dog for any reason, then you should schedule an appointment with your vet as soon as possible.
+If you are worried about your Goldendoodle’s growth for any reason, then you should schedule an appointment with your vet as soon as possible.